 When it comes to financing large expenses, such as remodeling a home or consolidating debt, a personal loan can be a great option.
 Interest rates may be lower than on credit cards, and you won't be limited to how you use the money.
 But before you apply for a personal loan, it's important to understand how they work and when they should be used.
 Founded in 1976, Bankrate has been helping people make smart financial decisions for more than four decades.

-We have maintained this reputation for more than four decades by demystifying the financial decision-making process and giving people confidence in the following actions.
+We demystify the financial decision-making process and give people confidence in their actions.
 Personal loans are borrowed money that can be used for large purchases, debt consolidation, emergency expenses, and much more.
 These loans are repaid in monthly installments over the course of a few months or more than a few years.
 It may take longer depending on your circumstances and the diligence with which you make payments.

 After you are approved for a personal loan, the funds you receive will be deposited into your bank account in a lump sum.
 The transfer can take as little as 24 hours or a few weeks, depending on the lender.
 Debt consolidation is one of the most common reasons to apply for a personal loan.
 When you apply for a loan and use it to repay multiple loans or credit cards, you're combining all of those outstanding balances into one monthly payment.
 This pooling of debts makes it easier to set a time frame for paying your balances without feeling overwhelmed.
 If you need money for an emergency, using a personal loan instead of a payday loan can save you hundreds of dollars in interest charges.